Looking for some cool tips? Check out our how-to guides and learn ways to modify, manipulate, and use your parts to create a winning robot.

 Battle Robot Kits - This site is home to a variety of antweight kits.
 If, for some reason, you just want to battle and not build your own robot, you can pay to have these kits pre-assembled

-Absolute Chaos Robotics - Absolute Chaos offers horizontal spinner kits for the Fairy, Ant, and Beetleweight classes.
+Absolute Chaos Robotics - Absolute Chaos offers horizontal spinner kits for the insect weight classes.
 They may not be the most effective kits, but as the name implies, they can be very entertaining

 BotKits - D2 & Candy Wasp - BotKits is home to the highly effective wedge bots D2 (beetleweight) and Candy Wasp (antweight).
 Soldering is required.
 They also sell a beetleweight base which a weapon can be added to